electric-eloquence/fepper-drupal/README.md

 # A frontend prototyper tool for rapid prototyping of web sites

-#### This checkout of Fepper has templates configured for Drupal 8, along with a [Drupal theme](https://www.drupal.org/project/fepper) built to accommodate those templates.
+#### This checkout of Fepper has templates configured for Drupal 8, along with a <a href="https://www.drupal.org/project/fepper" target="_blank">Drupal theme</a> built to accommodate those templates.

 * [Main project](https://github.com/electric-eloquence/fepper)